dstackai/dstack/docs/workflows.md

 [//]: # (your workflows, you can run any of them either manually or via external triggers.
 As workflows are running,)
 [//]: # (dstack provisions the required infrastructure on-demand and tears it down once the workflows are finished.)

-[//]: # (## Define files)
+## Define workflows

-Workflows are defined in the `.dstack/workflows.yaml` file within your project.
+`Workflows` are defined in the `.dstack/workflows.yaml` file within your project.

-If you'd like to parametrize your workflows, you can define variables in the `.dstack/variables.yaml` file next to your workflows.
+If you plan to pass `Variables` to your `Workflows` when you run them, you have to describe these `Variables` in the `.dstack/variables.yaml` file, next to `Workflows`.

 ### Workflow syntax

 The root element of the `.dstack/workflows.yaml` file is always `workflows`.

-It's an array of workflow, where each item may have the following parameters:
+It's an array, where each item represents a `Workflow` and may have the following parameters:

 | Name         | Required | Description                                                |
 |--------------|----------|------------------------------------------------------------|